xmtp/libxmtp/xmtp_mls/migrations/README.md

 cargo run --bin update-schema
 ```

 This updates the generated `schema.rs` file.
-You can now update `models.rs` to reference it and consume your new model in the rest of the crate.
+You can now update `models.rs` to reference it and `encrypted_store/mod.rs` to define queries against the model.